IEA-Paris/PPIAS/content/authors/k/kulczycki.md

 active: false
 createdAt: '2022-06-29T15:20:16.926Z'
 exerpt: >-

   Emanuel Kulczycki – the head of Scholarly Communication Research Group (Adam Mickiewicz University in Poznań) and a policy advisor to the Ministry of Education and Science in Poland.
 In 2018–2020, the chair of the European Network for Research Evaluation in the Social Sciences and the Humanities (ENRESSH).
-His recent papers were published in ‘Natur
+His recent papers were published in ‘Natu
 firstname: 'Emanuel '
 is_institution: false
 lastname: Kulczycki